espejoserna/espejoserna/content/courses/philandfilm/_index.md

 Is there free will?
 What makes you the person you are?
 What makes us human?
 What could artificial intelligence be?

-(Probable films: Blade runner, Gattaca, Ex Machina, Minority report, Looper)
+(Probable films: Blade runner, Gattaca, Ex Machina, Minority report, Arrival)

 *(6 weeks)*